 On the list

-Hemingfield Colliery is now a Schduled site.
+As we have proudly mentioned before, Hemingfield Colliery is now a Scheduled Monument site.
 The National Grid Reference is SE3932200913, and the official List Entry Number is 1465079.
-It was first listed on 19th October 2020, following the work Historic England on the Elsecar Heritage Action Zone.
-Quoting from the offical listing, this is what makes the site special:
+It was first listed on 19th October 2020, following the detailed reassessment work of Historic England during the Elsecar Heritage Action Zone.
+Quoting from the official listing, this is what makes the site special:

 Support and gratitude